Industrial Organizational Psychology Salary Ph.D vs Psy.D.

 Conclusion

-The field of industrial-organizational psychology with a Ph.D. is a field that is growing and industrial-organizational psychology jobs & salaries are rising.
-Professionals with a Ph.D. and the most experience can command salaries above $100,000 and even $200,000.
-However, it is worth noting that this is still a relatively small field, with only approximately 2,000 professionals working in the field in the United States.
-Only a few hundred jobs open up each year, so the competition for those jobs is expected to be intense.
+Industrial-organizational psychologists with a PhD will find no shortage of opportunities in a field where jobs & salaries are rising.
+Professionals with a PhD and the most experience can command salaries above $200,000.
+However, it is worth noting that this is still a relatively small field, with only approximately 1,030 professionals working in the field in the United States.
+Only a few dozen jobs open up each year, so the competition for those jobs is expected to be intense.